Dan joined the Port in 2017 as the Chief Operating Officer and was named CEO by a vote of the Commissioners in 2020.

 Jennifer E. Brown, Chief Financial and Administrative Officer

-Jennifer was promoted to Director of Administration in 2014 after serving as the Port's Director of Information Services since June 2007.
-She began working at the Port in 2000 as an environmental engineer and became a programmer/analyst in 2005.
+Jennifer began working at the Port in 2000 as an environmental engineer and became a programmer/analyst in 2005.
 Prior to joining the Port, Jennifer was an engineer at Southwest Clean Air Agency in Vancouver, Washington.
 She also worked as a project engineer for Armstrong World Industries in various cities around the United States.

 Jennifer earned her bachelor's in Engineering from the University of New Hampshire and a certificate in Management Information Systems from Washington State University.

-As Director of Information Services, Jennifer is responsible for the daily operation of the Port's Information Technology, procurement services and clerical functions.
+As Director of Information Services, Jennifer is responsible for the daily operation of the Port's Information Technology, finances, procurement services and clerical functions.